Nagoya: Museums

 Nagoya has multiple museums, including traditional and modern art, handicrafts to industrial high-tech, natural and scientific museums.

 Nagoya Castle's collection is from the Owari Tokugawa era.
 The main tower is a museum that details the history of the castle and the city.
 The Honmaru Palace, destroyed in the Pacific War, was reconstructed in 2018; it is a prime example of the Shoin-zukuri architecture of the feudal era.
 Tokugawa Art Museum is a private museum belonging to the Owari Tokugawa, who lived in Nagoya castle for 16 generations.
 Among other things, it contains 10 designated national Treasures of Japan, including some of the oldest scrolls of The Tale of Genji.
 The Nagoya Noh Theatre houses various precious objects of Noh theatre.
 The Nagoya City Museum showcases the history of the town.

 Yōki-sō is a villa and gardens located in Chikusa-ku, close to Nittai-ji.
 It was constructed in the Taishō era for Ito Jirozaemon Suketami XV, the first president of Matsuzakaya.

 Paintings and sculpture are exhibited at the Nagoya City Art Museum.
+The museum's annual report notes that it has presented photography exhibitions and undertaken collecting activity since opening in 1988.
+A history of photography in the city is covered in Photography in Nagoya.

 Modern art is displayed at the Aichi Arts Center.
 The Aichi Arts Center also is the venue of rotating exhibitions.

 The art of porcelain and ceramics can be seen at the Noritake Garden.
 Toyota has two museums in the city, the Toyota Automobile Museum which shows vintage cars, and the Toyota Commemorative Museum of Industry and Technology, which showcases company history, including its start as a textile mill.

 The Nagoya City Tram & Subway Museum has trams and subway cars, as well as the Nagoya City Science Museum.
 The SCMaglev and Railway Park opened in March 2011 with various trains from the Central Japan Railway Company.

 Other art museums in Aichi prefecture are the Aichi Prefectural Ceramic Museum and the Toyota Municipal Museum of Art.
 Meiji Mura is an open-air museum with salvaged buildings from the Meiji, Taishō and Showa eras.
 Another museum in Nagoya is the Mandolin Melodies Museum.

 Other museums in the city include the International Design Centre Nagoya, the Japan Spinning Top Museum and the Bank of Tokyo-Mitsubishi UFJ Money Museum.

 The civic authorities promote tourism and have taken steps to safeguard architectural heritage by earmarking them as cultural assets.
 Apart from the castle, temples, shrines and museums in the city, a "Cultural Path" was instituted in the 1980s, located between the Tokugawa Art Museum and Nagoya Castle.
 This residential area has historic buildings such as the Nagoya City Archives, the Nagoya City Hall main building, the Aichi Prefectural Office main building, the Futaba Museum, the former residence of Sasuke Toyoda, the former residence of Tetsujiro Haruta and the Chikaramachi Catholic Church.
 Most buildings date from the Meiji and Taishō era and are protected.